Esri/calcite-design-system/CONTRIBUTING.md

 ## Code base

-Our code base is written entirely in TypeScript and we should aim to have it that way.
-We have configured the project to help adhere to some conventions and formatting.
-Here are additional items to follow:
+Our code base is written in TypeScript and must adhere to specific conventions and formatting.
+Please do the following while developing:

-1. Avoid using any as much as possible.
+1. Avoid setting types as `any`.
 2. Try to always provide a type.
 3. Provide JSDoc for all public APIs.
 4. Fix linting errors, don't ignore them.